Mon-Fri: 8:00AM - 4:30PM

 Salt Brine Calculator: How to Make the Right Concentration

-Salt brines are an effective way to clear away snow and ice.
-In many cases, they're more effective than conventional rock salt alone.
-However, salt brines need to be applied properly for maximum effectiveness.
-This is where a road salt brine calculator comes in.
+Salt brine is an effective way to clear away snow and ice.
+In many cases, it can be more effective than conventional rock salt alone.
+However, salt brine needs to be applied properly for maximum effectiveness.
+Luckily, we have a convenient road salt brine calculator to help you determine exactly how much to apply.

-Getting your salt brine right can be as rewarding as it is challenging.
-With some expert insight, you'll be on your way to a proprietary mix that you can use with confidence.
+Getting your salt brine right can be as rewarding as it is challenging, and with some expert insight from Ninja De-Icer, you'll be on your way to a proper mixture that you can use with confidence.

 Why Use Brine Over Rock Salt?

-There are many brine salt advantages compared to regular road salt.
-We'll break down the highlights for you.
+There are many advantages to salt brine compared to regular road salt.

-- Brines adhere more readily to the pavement and stick to it longer.
+• Salt brine adheres more readily to the pavement and sticks to it longer.

-- The operating temperature of a salt brine can be as much as 14F colder than a standard rock salt product.
+• The operating temperature of salt brine is lower than that of a standard rock salt product.

 Making a Salt Brine